jackcase04/jackcase04/README.md

 ## About Me

-- Computer Science and Engineering @ Missouri University of Science and Technology (Class of 2027)
+- Computer Science Major with Computer Engineering minor at Missouri University of Science and Technology (Class of 2027)
-- Summer '25 Software Engineering Intern @ BWT Automation
+- Part-time Software Engineer @ BWT Automation

 ## What I'm Working On

-- **Robotics @ BWT Automation:** Working on developing code for robotics applications in C++, Java, and Python.
+- **Robotics at BWT Automation:** Working on developing code for robotics applications in C++, Java, and Python.
 - **CCH App:** A full-stack chore reminder app for my college house.
 Built with Spring Boot, PostgreSQL, and React Native.
 Handles 64 users with scheduled push notifications.

 ## Languages & Tools